ridmal/E2ETestingPOC/README.md

-## End to End testing POC for mecom solutions
+## End to End testing POC for mekom solutions